tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 # Introduction

-When client hosts need to resolve names into addresses in order to establish networking connections, they traditionally use by default the DNS resolver that is provisioned by the local router, or by a tunneling server such as a VPN.
+When clients need to resolve names into addresses in order to establish networking connections, they traditionally use by default the DNS resolver that is provisioned by the local router, or by a tunneling server such as a VPN.

-However, privacy-sensitive client hosts often would prefer to use an encrypted DNS service other than the one locally provisioned in order to prevent interception or modification by adversaries along the network path and centralized profiling by a single local resolver.
+However, privacy-sensitive client often would prefer to use an encrypted DNS service other than the one locally provisioned in order to prevent interception or modification by adversaries along the network path and centralized profiling by a single local resolver.
 Protocols that can improve the privacy stance of a client when using DNS or creating TLS connections include DNS-over-TLS {{!RFC7858}}, DNS-over-HTTPS {{!RFC8484}}, and encrypted Server Name Indication (ESNI) {{!I-D.ietf-tls-esni}}.

-There are several concerns around a client host using such privacy-enhancing mechanisms for generic system traffic.
+There are several concerns around a client using such privacy-enhancing mechanisms for generic system traffic.
 A remote service that provides encrypted DNS may not provide correct answers for locally available resources, or private resources (such as domains only accessible over a private network).
 Remote services may also be untrusted from a privacy